rossholmberg/pkgButterfly/README.md

                 paste0( input.folder, "erdMH1chla8day_4d10_c7b5_5ad5.nc" ) )
 ```

 Then process that list of files to achieve an output chlorophyll measurement for each available date.
 Note that each dated chlorophyll matrix must have conductance data against which to apply the algorithm.
-We can specify a buffer time as `max.day.diff` which will allow some leeway here, such that slight mismatches in conductance data and chlorophyll data can be tolerated.
+We can specify a buffer time as `max.day.diff` which will allow some leeway here, such that slight mismatches in conductance data and chlorophyll data can be tolerated (either a single match, or extrapolated data between nearest before and after data points will be used).

 ``` r
 dates.chlorophyll <- plyr::ldply( .data = chl.files,